 Another way of looking at this program is to think of it as a group of objects which interact with each other.
 There is

-- a big box that is initially empty (white) but displays a specified color when asked to,
+- a big box that is initially empty (white) but, like a chameleon, changes color when asked to,

-- a strip of colored squares (color choices) which do something when they are clicked on.
-When the mouse is clicked on one of the colored squares, the square tells the big box to fill itself with its color, and
+- a line of colored squares (color choice boxes) which do something when they are clicked on.
+When the mouse is clicked on one of the colored choice boxes, it tells the big box to change its color, and

 Think of the program as some kind of a machine, one with little people in it.

-The big box person knows how to fill itself with a color when requested.
+The big box person knows how to repaint itself with a color when requested.